 Reading online reviews is one way to find a retina specialist in Reading, PA.
 There are better ways, however, to research a specialist’s skills, training and expertise that will help you get the very best treatment and eye care.

 Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
 Services are provided by a team of board certified, fellowship-trained ophthalmologists and optometrists, and a patient-friendly staff of over 100.

 Our Retina Team

-Our renowned team of nationally-recognized vitreo-retinal specialists, Barry C. Malloy, MD and Michael Cusick, MD, have been trained by some of the most respected medical facilities in the world and have vast clinical experience in a wide variety of eye disease and surgical services.
+Our renowned team of nationally-recognized vitreo-retinal specialists, Barry C. Malloy, MD, Michael Cusick, MD, and Anastasia Traband, MD have been trained by some of the most respected medical facilities in the world and have vast clinical experience in a wide variety of eye disease and surgical services.

 Dr. Malloy earned his medical degree from the University of Massachusetts Medical School and fellowship training at the Washington Hospital Center.
 Dr. Cusick earned his medical degree at Georgetown University and completed fellowship training at the Duke Eye Center.
 Dr. Traband completed a vitreo-retinal fellowship Scheie Eye Institute at the Penn Medicine Hospital of the University of Pennsylvania after graduating from George Washington University.